 (2) The amounts in columns (f)-(h) reflect the range of payouts under our Performance Share Plan (detailed in the Compensation Discussion and Analysis under the section titled "Long-Term Incentives" of this Proxy Statement).
-The August 29, 2013 date reflects the date the target award was established for the performance shares.
-The actual award will not be earned until the end of fiscal 2016.
+The August 28, 2014 and May 7, 2015 dates reflect the dates the target awards were established for the performance shares.
+The actual award will not be earned until the end of fiscal 2017.
 Threshold is represented with minimum payout of plan, but zero payout is possible if threshold performance measures are not met.

-(3) The amounts listed in column (i) with a grant date of August 29, 2013 reflect the number of shares granted to the NEOs under our Career Equity Program.
+(3) The amounts listed in column (i) with grant dates of August 28, 2014 and May 7, 2015 reflect the number of shares granted to the NEOs under our Career Equity Program.
 The shares are granted annually based on a target value and vest upon retirement.
 Details of the program can be found in the Compensation Discussion and Analysis under the section titled "Long-Term Incentives" of this Proxy Statement.
+The only awards in this column that are not Career Equity are the retention grants for Mr. Edwards and Ms. Perry, which are also referenced in footnote (6).

-(4) The amounts shown represent the fair market value at grant date for financial reporting purposes in fiscal 2014 of stock awards as determined pursuant to ASC Topic 718.
+(4) The amounts shown represent the fair market value at grant date for financial reporting purposes in fiscal 2015 of stock awards as determined pursuant to ASC Topic 718.

-(5) Mr. Constant resigned as Executive Vice President, Chief Financial Officer and President of Global Business Development as of March 6, 2014, and Ms. Perry was appointed Chief Financial Officer on an interim basis on the same day.
+(5) Mr. Edwards was appointed as Executive Vice President, Chief Financial Officer as of March 16, 2015, and Ms. Perry resumed her duties as Senior Vice President, Treasurer and Controller on the same day.

-(6) The restricted stock units with a grant date of June 27, 2013 were one-time retention grants that vest after five years.
+(6) The restricted stock units with grant dates of August 28, 2014 and May 7, 2015 were one-time retention grants that vest after three years.